HIGHLIGHTS-Top U.S. hedge funds divided over GM in first quarter

 Still, the filings offer a glimpse into what hedge fund managers saw as opportunities to make money on the long side.
 The filings do not disclose short positions, bets that a stock will fall in price.
 As a result, the public filings do not always present a complete picture of a manager’s stock holdings.

-Soros Fund Management LLC increased its exposure to Herbalife Ltd by 1.7 million shares to 4.9 million.
-That made the billionaire’s family office the fifth-largest holder with 5 percent of the company.

-Billionaire activist Carl Icahn increased its stake in Herbalife by 0.2 percent to 17 million shares as of March 31.
+Billionaire activist Carl Icahn increased its stake in Herbalife Ltd by 0.2 percent to 17.0 million, as of March 31.
 Icahn’s investment fund, which he uses to bet on stocks with his own money and money belonging to his publicly traded Icahn Enterprises, fell by 0.4 percent in the first three months of the year, according to an investment presentation released by Icahn Enterprises.

 Tiger Global Management LLC, led by Chase Coleman and Feroz Dewan, slashed its stake in soft drink producer and distributor Coca-Cola Enterprises Inc by 14.5 percent to 6.7 million shares.